Martingale Type, the Gamlen-Gaudet Construction and a Greedy Algorithm: Finite Carleson constant and upper estimates

-\end{proof} The above lemma gives an estimate for the part of the function which is "contained" in the collection $\Ec$.
+and repeat the above argument using these changes. \end{proof} The above lemma gives an estimate for the part of the function which is "contained" in the collection $\Ec$.
 We have similar bounds for the part "outside of the collection" i.e. linear span of the functions $\{\chs_{\st{A}}\}_{A\in\AAA}$.

 Recall that for the collection $\Ec$ we have defined the corresponding collection $\bbb$ in \eqref{collectb}.